MartinR2345/MiniComplianceProgram/README.md

  I needed a clear story for the compliance environment so first, I identify from personal experience of the type of jobs I worked.
 Healthcare came to mind.
 Healthcare is naturally high compliance relevance (HIPAA, ISO 27001, etc).
 With healthcare comes electronic records and data types like PII and PHI.
   <ul>
-  <li>Compliance Environment Story: A healthcare clinic called SaveRecords that stores electronic patient records and protects confidential data (PII/PHI)</li>
+  <li><strong>Compliance Environment Story:</strong> A healthcare clinic called SaveRecords that stores electronic patient records and protects confidential data (PII/PHI)</li>
  </ul>

 <p align="center">